-Inmates housed in the Disciplinary Detention unit fulfilling punitive sanctions will be limited to professional visits only for the first five (5) days assigned to the unit.
+Inmates housed in the Restrictive Housing Unit fulfilling punitive sanctions will be limited to professional visits only for the first five (5) days assigned to the unit.

 Visitors under the age of 18 will be accompanied by their legal guardian.
 Proof of legal guardianship must be submitted prior to the visit.
 A parental consent form may waive this requirement.

 All visitors will have a picture form of identification, i.e. valid State Driver’s License, valid Non-Driver’s License, Military ID, or Passport.
 All visitors will be signed in by the Lobby Officer and issued a Merrimack County Visitor Badge, to be displayed at all times.

 Visitors will leave all personal property in their vehicle or a locker located in the Lobby.

 Visitors will leave the facility with all personal property.
 Items left behind will be considered abandoned and disposed of if not claimed within fifteen (15) days.